Services

 Depression can take many forms.
 Some common types of depression include perinatal or postpartum depression (during pregnancy and after childbirth), seasonal affective disorder (mood changes brought on by seasonal changes, aka our lovely Chicago winters), and major depressive disorder.
 Some symptoms of depression include:

-It is human to feel sad sometimes.
+It’s human to feel sad sometimes.
 At the same time, if you have symptoms of depression that disrupt your daily life, therapy can help.
 In therapy, you can learn strategies to process your feelings of depression and make lasting change.
-Our practice offers a number of approaches proven to be effective in treating depression including somatic work, CBT, and mindfulness based therapy.
-You are not in this alone, and there are things you can do to change your situation.
-We are here to help!
+Some methods of depression treatment include:

 Call 888-843-4564 to talk to an LGBTQIA+ affirming peer counselor or visit their website for mental health resources specifically for LGBTQIA+ people.
-They offer talklines specific to youth and seniors as well.
+They offer talk lines specific to youth and seniors as well.

 Call 800-246-7743 for LGBTQIA+ affirming support specifically for youth and young adults up to age 25.